Sami-Radi/express-vhosts-autoloader/README.md

 The express vhosts autoloader will load each app.js module in each folder as an express middleware triggered only when the required host (i.e domain name) is provided.

-Each app.js middleware should end with something like `module.exports.app = app` or `exports.app = app`
+Each `app.js` middleware should end with something like `module.exports.app = app` or `exports.app = app`

 ## API

 ### vhostsAutoloader(expressServer, options)

-This function tries to load any app.js file in any folder in the server root folder as an express middleware trigger only when the required domain name is provider in the request.
+This function tries to load any `app.js` file in any folder in the server root folder as an express middleware trigger only when the required domain name is provider in the request.

 * `expressServer` (object, **required**) express server instance.

-* `options` : object.
+* `options` : (object, optional).
   *  `options.debug` (boolean, optional) : defaults to `false`.
 If `true` makes the module more verbose in the console.
   *  `options.folder` (string, optional) : defaults to server root directory.
-If set `vhostsAutoloader` tries to load any app.js from the folder provided.
+If set `vhostsAutoloader` tries to load any `app.js` from the folder provided.

 ##### Example :